lupyuen/lupyuen.github.io/src/touch2.md

 [(Thank you so much __FASTSHIFT__!)](https://github.com/FASTSHIFT)

+TODO: How does LVGL call our Touch Panel Driver?

 TODO: How to create our own LVGL Touchscreen App?

+TODO: Improve rendering speed: Flush CPU Cache for A64 Display Engine

+# Driver Limitations

 TODO: Limitations: Multitouch, swipe, LVGL support

 TODO: Have we throttled the touch panel interrupts

 TODO: Note to future self: `poll()` won't work correctly for reading Touch Points!
 Need to decipher the Android Driver

-TODO: Flush A64 CPU Cache for Display Engine

 # What's Next